dehesselle/mibap/README.md

 # mibap - macOS Inkscape build and package

-This repository contains my efforts in regards to building and packaging Inkscape 1.0 (currently in alpha, Git master branch) on macOS.
+This repository contains my efforts in regards to building and packaging [Inkscape](https://inkscape.org) 1.0 (currently in alpha, Git master branch) on macOS.
 The scripts herein are targeted to be run on a dedicated build machine, not on your regular day-to-day machine.

-_(The former readme of this repository has been moved to [DIARY.md](DIARY.md).)_

 ## Requirements